 Often, these scam parking tickets appear when you’ve made a short stop and park in a spot that is perfectly fine.
 You’re surprised to find a ticket waiting for you on your windshield.
 The ticket says it’s from your city’s parking department — but it might actually take you to a website where scammers will steal your money and your payment information.
 They may even install a virus or malware on your computer, ultimately using all of the information they’ve collected to steal your identity.

 Fake Parking Tickets in the Mail

 Fake parking tickets don’t only appear on windshields.
 You can get them in the mail as well.
 You may get a notice of parking collection services demanding payment of a fine for unauthorized parking.
 You’ll be asked to pay for the fine in the mail to a P.O. box, over the phone, or online.
 There may be a sense of urgency, indicating that the fine is past due or about to go into collections.

 Fake Parking Tickets via Email

-Receiving a parking ticket via email is certainly unusual -- and it's most likely fake.
-You may get a notice in your email that looks as if it's officially issued by your city's parking department.
-It may insist that you owe for a parking fine -- often past due -- and give you a link to pay it immediately or face further fines or even impounding.
-Often, there is no vehicle description, license plate, or other identifying information in the email, only an insistence to pay.
+Receiving a parking ticket via email is certainly unusual — and it’s most likely fake.
+You may get a notice in your email that looks as if your city’s parking department officially issues it.
+It may insist that you owe for a parking fine — often past due — and give you a link to pay it immediately or face further fines or even impounding.
+There is often no vehicle description, license plate, or other identifying information in the email, only an insistence to pay.

 Fake Parking Tickets from Another Driver

-Though this scam isn't out to steal your financing information, they'll certainly take your money.
-Some drivers, upon receiving a parking ticket, will simply place their ticket on the windshield of another vehicle in the hopes that they'll just pay it without looking at too many details.
+Though this scam isn’t out to steal your financing information, they’ll certainly take your money.
+Upon receiving a parking ticket, some drivers will simply place their ticket on the windshield of another vehicle in the hopes that they’ll just pay it without looking at too many details.